swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

-You could find the average temperature reading for this week this way, by adding each element separately and dividing by the number of observations.
-This would reduce the value of our list, though, since we'd still have to type out each individual element.
+We could find the average temperature reading for this week this way, by adding each element separately and dividing by the number of observations.
+This would reduce the usefulness of our list, though, since we'd still have to type out each individual element.
 What we need is a way to go through each element of the list, one by one.

 Python provides this ability with a loop, a method that allows you to step (or iterate) through the elements of a list.